Terri Logan Jewelry

-Beach Stone Jewelery Handset in Antiqued Sterling Silver
+Terri Logan – Beach Stone Jewelry Hand Set in Antiqued Silver

 Each piece, entirely handmade from the beach stones to the silver settings, is unique due to the individuality of the stones involved.
 Each stone is bezel-set and many sections have small etched shapes on the back.